rsalunga29/security-notes/Offensive Security/Methodology & Checklists/Web Testing Methodology.md

 3. Enumerate the web technologies used by the web server and look for exploitable flaws.
 4. Assess web app from both authenticated and unauthenticated perspectives.
 ### File Upload
-- Fuzz the file upload function for whitelisted and blacklisted extensions
+- Fuzz the file upload functionality for whitelisted and blacklisted extensions

 ## Preparation
 - Understand the business area and what the customer needs.